mblarsen/env-lease/README.md

 env-lease revoke
 ```

+## Security

+`env-lease` uses a secure IPC model with HMAC-SHA256 token authentication to protect against unauthorized local processes interacting with its daemon.

+### Limitations

+The security model is designed to raise the bar for attack and prevent accidental interference.
+It does **not** protect against a sophisticated attacker who has already fully compromised your user account, as such an attacker could read the auth token itself.

 ## Next Steps

 For more advanced configuration, examples, and details on the security model, please see the [Full User Documentation](docs/USAGE.md).